101 Year Old Message in a Bottle Pulled from Fishing Net

 Angela Erdmann’s grandfather, Richard Platz, had sent the message in a bottle in 1913 while on a nature appreciation hike.
 He was just 20 years old.
 Unfortunately, Richard Platz died in 1946 at age 54, before he got a chance to meet his granddaughter Angela.

 But the most intriguing thing about this 101 year old message in a bottle is that some of it is illegible.
 Like many of the messages I have found, the ink is faded, and researchers hope to eventually piece together the rest of the message.
-What else is hidden in those invisible lines?
+What else hides in those invisible lines?
 There must be more to the story.
 I have been very lucky to reveal hidden writing through careful work, like with this message, and this one, and this one.
+Platz’s message may require slightly higher technology, though.

 Who was Richard Platz?